Alejandra-Arleth-Lafuente-Luizaga/DEMOGRAFIA-SALUD-SEXUAL-Y-REPRODUCTIVA/README.md

 # DEMOGRAFIA-SALUD-SEXUAL-Y-REPRODUCTIVA
 Automated pipeline for constructing 37 demographic, sexual, and reproductive health indicators at national and departmental level for Bolivia (2005–2024).
-Built entirely in Stata, the system processes population projections and administrative health records from the National Health Information System.
+Built entirely in Stata, the system processes population projections and administrative health records from the National Health Information System (SNIS, Ministry of Health), producing analysis-ready Excel outputs and publication-quality visualizations.
+Developed at the Institute for Socio-Economic Research (IISEC) of the Universidad Católica Boliviana as part of the Socio-Environmental Observatory (OBSA).